Global Leadership Challenge

 Join a diverse group of leaders in a week-long leadership challenge, delivered in a hybrid format

-Design action projects in one of our four challenge areas, contributing to the UN Sustainable Development Goals
+Design action projects in one of our three challenge areas, contributing to the UN Sustainable Development Goals

 1 vision